-- User Interface When checked, the checkbox Allow duplicate sources on a panel page allows duplicate sources on a control panel configuration page when creating or editing a PESA router configuration file.
-For further information, refer to the User Guide for the system controller device you are configuring. - Operational Mode The checkbox Load Devices from File determines whether or not Cattrax opens with a display of the device tabs from the previous session.
+- Show Open Gear Oids This checkbox is currently only applicable when using Cattrax to control a Cobalt multiviewer device either an openGear compatible card or a stand-alone multiviewer device.
+When this box is checked, hovering the Cattrax page cursor over any multiviewer control command will open a display of the openGear Identifier (Oid) associated with the control function. - Operational Mode The checkbox Load Devices from File determines whether or not Cattrax opens with a display of the device tabs from the previous session.
 The default option is checked, meaning that Cattrax will open each session with a display of the device tabs that were open when the previous session was closed.
 If the box is not checked, Cattrax will always open with no devices selected and no device tabs displayed. - System Log Choices available through the Log level pull-down menu define how much information is presented by the log file.
-The log file records the operation of Cattrax, to help debug problems.

-• Network Settings - Clicking Network Settings opens the Network Settings dialog box that allows you to view or modify network communication parameters for Cattrax.
+The log file records the operation of Cattrax, to help debug problems. - Network Settings Clicking Network Settings opens the Network Settings dialog box that allows you to view or modify network communication parameters for Cattrax.
 In many installations, PESA devices may reside on subnets different from one another within the network.
 It is also possible that the host PC might contain multiple network interface devices, as would be the case, for example, if it contains both an Ethernet cable NIC and a wireless adapter.
 Cattrax allows you to easily select both the network interface device it uses and the subnets on which it communicates through network preference settings.
 Refer to Paragraph 4.2 of this User Guide for network configuration options and capabilities.

-4.13.2 VIEW MENU
+4.14.2 VIEW MENU